Naruno/Naruno/docs/concepts/consensus/consensus.md

 ```

 ### consensus_trigger
 Consensus trigger is a starter by checking the block status if block is ready to be added to the blockchain (validated), it will add the block to the blockchain and start the finished processes.
-If the block is not ready, it will start ongoing processes.
+If the block is not ready, it will start consensus processes.

 ```mermaid
 flowchart LR